cosa-systems/ox-public-sector/documentation/ui/012_central_navigation.md

 ## Configuration

-The Central Navigation is configured in the file `/opt/open-xchange/etc/settings/public-sector.properties`:
+The Central Navigation is configured in the file:

+`/opt/open-xchange/etc/settings/public-sector.properties`

 ```properties
 # Category identifier for OX App Suite